PioRomo/131-email-client/readme.md

 ## Introduction
 Email client web application for CMPE 131.
 With this web app, users will be able to register, login/logout, delete their account, as well as send messages to other users.

+## Requirements
+The functional requirements that our team will implement is in our requirements.md

 ## Responsibilities
 Pio Romo
  * Login
  * Logout
  * Registering for the website
  * Deleting account
+ * Phone number verification

 Barak Kaufman
  * Sending email
+ * To Do List

 Jin Chen
  * Profile Management
+ * Chat box
+ * Contact book

 Thien Bryan Nguyen
  * Search Bar
+ * Attaching images to emails
+ * Notification after user action

 ## Technologies Used